 3. Refreshments not Available as Expected

-In order to make a training an event that gets good feedback and is genuinely enjoyable for participants, providing refreshments such as tea, coffee and food can be a great idea.
+In order to make training an event that gets good feedback and is genuinely enjoyable for participants, providing refreshments such as tea, coffee, and food can be a great idea.

 This provision does, of course, depend on the length of the day and if you can charge for the costs as part of the training package.